AnEdelweiss/JAQOS/README.md

 ## The tabular data

-as this is a work in progress, it currently only works with the current tabular data provided in exp_database/test_SIMPLE/RGB1_Morpho_Manual.xlsx
+as this is a work in progress,works with the tabular data provided in exp_database/test_SIMPLE/RGB1_Morpho_Manual.xlsx

-## Instructions for running (as of now) :
+## Instructions for running the code via an IDE :

 This project requires Python 3.14.